angdulu/angdulu.github.io/_posts/2025-10-18-optimization.md

 author_profile: false
 mathjax: true
 category: "math"
-toc: false
+toc: true
 ---

-# AP Cal BC U4 Contextual Applications of Differentiation
+# Contextual Applications of Differentiation

 When you pick up a 500 mL drink can, have you ever wondered— is its shape mathematically optimal for holding that volume with minimum material?